 WE HAVE WHAT BELONGS TO OTHERS

 BRUEGGEMANN'S INSIGHT.
-I've been re-reading Finally Comes the Poet by Old Testament scholar and teacher Walter Brueggemann.
-I came across a paragraph that I'd previously overlooked.
+I've been going back through Finally Comes the Poet by Old Testament scholar and teacher Walter Brueggemann.
+I came across a paragraph that I'd previously marked.
 It stands out to me today as a heavy and pointed reality to which I am invited to respond in repentance and Kingdom living:

 ECONOMIC IMPLICATIONS OF THE GOSPEL.
 "The great fact of the Western world, and therefore the circumstance of our preaching, is that we gather as restless, greedy children of disproportion, caught in an ideology of acquisitiveness.
 That is, social goods, social access, and social power are not equally distributed.
 Some have too little.
 Some have too much.
 That some have too much is intimately related to the fact that some have too little."